-The Ombuds Office serves as an independent, confidential, neutral, and informal resource for members of the Wellesley College community.
+The Ombuds Office serves as an independent, confidential, neutral, and informal resource for faculty, staff, and in specific instances, student members of the Wellesley College community.

-The Ombuds Office provides assistance to Wellesley faculty, staff, and union employees who have concerns arising from or affecting their work at the College, or to students who are having an issue with a faculty or staff member.
-The ombudsperson will listen and work with individuals to clarify interests and goals, strategize about handling a problematic situation, provide information about College policy, assist with both written and verbal communication, identify other available resources, and/or facilitate conversations.
-In all encounters, the ombudsperson will seek processes and resolutions that are equitable to all parties.
+The ombudsperson will listen carefully and work with individuals to clarify interests and goals, strategize about handling problematic situations, provide information about College policy, and assist with both written and verbal communication.
+She is also able to facilitate conversations.
+In all situations, she will seek processes and resolutions that are equitable to all parties.

-The Ombuds Office will not identify its visitors or discuss concerns with anyone without permission, unless the ombudsperson determines that there is an imminent risk of serious harm or if the ombudsperson is compelled to do so.
+The Ombuds Office will not identify its visitors or discuss identified concerns with anyone without the visitors’ permission, with two exceptions:

 Contact the Ombudsperson

 Kathryn can be reached at email@example.com or 781.283.3385.
 Her office is in Clapp Library, Room 301.
 She is generally available to meet with community members on Tuesdays and Wednesdays, or by appointment.
 Kathryn is available to speak to groups, classes, and others about any issue related to dispute resolution, communication, consensus building, and collaboration including offering training in meditation and dispute resolution skills.